In 2018, Marissa Bergeron decided to become her own boss.

 Her business, Eat the Dishes, offers a zero waste, vegan alternative to traditional food trucks.
 The eclectic menu ranges from creamy soups, to chili, ice cream and hot chocolate – all served in freshly baked, naturally seasoned edible bread cups.

 “My mom is a fabulous cook and she taught me from a young age to get experimental in the kitchen.
 I now try to ‘veganize’ things for fun and I love when people come up to me and tell me they loved their food,” Marissa said.

 “Sometimes, they don’t even realize the dish they just ate was vegan and they’re in awe when they find out.”

 Inspired to Make a Difference

 While jetting around the world for eight years in the aviation industry, Marissa loved to visit new cities and explore their food truck culture.
-However, the mountains of waste inherent in this industry soon become a problem she couldn’t bear.
+However, the mountains of waste inherent in this industry soon became a problem she couldn’t be a part of.
 She began brainstorming a way to do it differently.